-Nominations are being sought for appointment to a new task force of the Marine Fisheries Advisory Committee (MAFAC) to support its advisory work for the Secretary of Commerce on living marine resource matters.
-The task force will focus on providing information and advice on the establishment of long-term goals for salmon and steelhead in the Columbia River Basin.
-National Marine Fisheries Service (NMFS) will appoint the members in consultation with MAFAC and they will serve for a term of up to two (2) years.
-The terms would begin in December 2016.
+NMFS is extending the period for submission of nominations for appointment to a new Marine Fisheries Advisory Committee (MAFAC) task force to support its advisory work for the Secretary of Commerce on living marine resource matters.
+The task force will provide expert advice on the generation, delivery, and use of electronically reported data from private recreational anglers to assist NMFS in fulfilling its mission activities.
+NMFS will appoint the members in consultation with MAFAC and they will serve for a term of up to two (2) years.
+The extended comment period closes on February 21, 2020.

 Start Further Info

 MAFAC is the only Federal advisory committee with the responsibility to advise the Secretary of Commerce (Secretary) on all matters concerning living marine resources that are the responsibility of the Department of Commerce.
 On November 20, 2019, MAFAC announced it would be establishing a Task Force to provide it, and subsequently NMFS, expert advice on the generation, delivery, and use of electronically reported data from private recreational anglers to assist NOAA Fisheries in fulfilling its mission activities.
 The scope of the Recreational Electronic Reporting Task Force will fall within the objectives and scope of the MAFAC.
 In response, NMFS has received a limited number of qualified applications.
 NMFS has decided to extend the period to submit nominations by 30 days to Friday, February 21, 2020 to allow the submission of additional applications.

 Recreational Electronic Reporting Task Force